About the Belgian Malinois Dog Breed

 The Belgian Malinois’ coat must be combed occasionally and more during periods of shedding.

-Health and Background
+Belgian Malinois History and Background

 Belgian Malinois dogs are more popular as police dogs than as house or show animals.
 In fact, demand for the breed as a police dog has surpassed the German Shepherd.
 Historically, all the Belgian sheepherding breeds, that were known as Chiens de Berger Belge collectively, were used as watchdogs as well as herders.
 With the popularity of dog shows in the 19th century, it was not very clear whether Belgium had any nationally distinguishable breed or not.